CapSkip Browser Extension Guide

 Form Automation

-This section provides optional automation features that can run after a CAPTCHA has been successfully solved.
+This section provides optional automation features that enhance the CAPTCHA solving workflow before, during, and after a CAPTCHA is processed.

 Submit Forms Automatically